 The extraction of the plates can be performed after reaching full correction of the deformity, which means after reaching physiological joint axis.

 The resumption of physeal growth physis occurs after hardware removal and deformity recurrence could be seen.

-Most commonly they are used for guided growth and deformity correction in knee.
+Most commonly they are used for guided growth and deformity correction in the knee.

 The main disadvantage of using eight plates is their significantly higher price.

 The plate is roughly a shape of a figure of eight.

 The design of the plate has one or two more holes for K-wire guided insertion of the plate.
 The screws could be cannulated or locking depending on the particular 8-figure plate system.